block-foundation/glossary/README.md

 * **Proof-of-Work (PoW)**: A type of consensus algorithm in a blockchain network where miners solve computationally intensive puzzles to validate transactions and create new blocks.
 * **Public Blockchain**: A blockchain network where any individual can join or leave at any time without permissions.
 These blockchains are more decentralized but also can be slower and less efficient.
 * **Public/Private Key**: A cryptographic system involving two keys, with the private key remaining known only to the user while the public key is available to others.
 In the context of cryptocurrencies, this allows users to securely transact with one another.
+* **Quadratic Payments**: A system that allows people to fund public goods while preventing undue influence by large contributors.
+The cost of contribution becomes progressively more expensive, encouraging a large number of small contributions.
 * **Quadratic Voting**: A method of collective decision-making in which a participant votes not just for or against an issue, but also expresses how strongly they feel about it.
 This is done by allocating a number of votes to that issue, with the cost of votes increasing quadratically.
 * **Reverse Game Theory**: An alternative term for mechanism design.
 Rather than taking the rules of the game as given and predicting outcomes, it asks what rules should we design to achieve a desired outcome.
 * **Scalability**: Refers to the ability of a system, network, or process to handle a growing amount of work in a capable manner.